deezer/playntell/README.md

 $ poetry run python3 playntell/training_experiments/train_playntell.py
 ```

-Note: `playntell` accepts parameters.
+Note: `playntell` accepts multiple parameters.
 Two useful ones are:

-- `--exp_name`: useful to distinguish the output of different runs.
+- `--exp_name`: to distinguish the output of different runs.
 Default: "playntell";
 - `--playlist_feature`: music modalities to be used.
 Default: "audio_tags_artist".
-E.g. if "audio_artist", only two modalities are used.
+E.g. if "audio_artist", only two modalities are used as explained in the paper.

 Note: `playntell` save its outputs in: ``../data/playlist-captioning/p/curated-deezer/algorithm-data/playntell/``.
 In particular: